NourisGr/Website_Project/README.md

 Pending:
     -Apply admin page code from test file to website files to add products and view orders.
-    -create greek version for login and register pages.
 Done:
 03/06/2022
     -Icons Updated to version 6.1.1 also new link, Delete button for products added to shoping cart.